fusioncharts/dev_centre_docs/getting-started/aspnet/lifecycle-event-using-aspnet.md

 heading: Lifecycle Events using ASP.NET
 ---

+## Apart from the usual boilerplate, the sample C#/VB code provided corresponds to the following tasks:

 > ### FusionCharts.NET
 >
 > We have released FusionCharts.NET which brings the seamless support of FusionCharts JavaScript charting library to Microsoft .NET Framework.
 [Download](/fusioncharts-aspnet-visualization/getting-started/install-fusioncharts-net) it now to take advantage of the following powerful features: